redstone-finance/redstone-docs/docs/data-providers/best-practices.md

 ## Failover Capabilities

-We recommend having at least two RedStone nodes running at the same time, one of which may have disabled streamr publishing (no streamr gateway URL in OVERRIDE_DIRECT_CACHE_SERVICE_URLS)
+We recommend having at least two RedStone nodes running at the same time.

 ## Active monitoring